ed GMC 2022

 INC_SLEEP = 20

-# User adjustable values for interpolation; use A-button
+# User adjustable values for interpolation; use a button

 MAX_percent_increment = 55